meetoseh/backend/docs/db/journal_entry_items.md

       Use `data`, `$.conceptually.type` for more details about what we were hoping the flow would accomplish

+    uses summary elements:

+    - `"summary"` - a summary of the journal entry

   - `data (object)`: enum discriminated by its own `type` field to allow for independent parsing from the top level `type` field: